News

 Dr. Kevin Plancher

-While our knees may be among the most vulnerable joints to osteoarthritis, that doesn’t mean we can’t prevent damage that leads to the highly common and debilitating condition, according to orthopaedic surgeon Kevin D. Plancher, MD, founder of Plancher Orthopaedics & Sports Medicine.
+While our knees may be among the most vulnerable joints to osteoarthritis, that doesn’t mean we can’t prevent damage that leads to the highly common and debilitating condition, according to orthopaedic surgeon Kevin D. Plancher, MD, founder of Plancher Orthopaedics.

 “Arthritis isn’t always preventable, and more than half of us will have signs of osteoarthritis by the time we’re 50,” Dr. Plancher explains.
 “But it’s not inevitable, and we can proactively try to avoid arthritis in our knees by taking several key steps to protect and preserve the joint.
 Because who doesn’t want to stay fully mobile?”